Project Frequently Asked Questions (FAQs)

-In addition, in order to be fair to your team members, ALL participants must be available by Friday, February 26 at 6:30PM (in your time zone) with the latest being 6:30PM LA time.
+In addition, in order to be fair to your team members, ALL participants must be available by Friday, February 23 at 6:00PM (in your time zone) with the latest being 6:00PM LA time.
 If you have not checked in with your team for the event by that time, your spot will be forfeited.
-Note: Those in the Americas will miss all of Friday's talks if you do not join until 6:30PM and they may not be available for playback later.
+Note: Those in the Americas will miss all of Friday's talks if you do not join until 6:00PM and they may not all be available for playback later.

 Each day of the event, once all team members are accounted for, there will be a process to report in that all are present to ensure everyone participates & we can reach out to anyone missing directly.